CNK2100/SCION-SBOM-DEV/README.md

 sudo usermod -aG docker #YourUsername
 # Verify it's added to system
 getent group docker
-## Update the configuration
+# Update the configuration
 newgrp docker
 groups
 ```
-Close the terminal and open it again
+Close the terminal and open it again.
-##verify if your username is in docker or restart your computer to take effect.
+Verify if your username is in docker.
-If not add again below commands
+If not add again with below commands

 ```
 sudo usermod -aG docker YourUsername